-- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships;
+- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - our dependence on others for development and commercialization of our product candidates, and

-- the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - our dependence on others for development and commercialization of our product candidates, and - successful commercialization of our products consistent with our licensing strategy.
+• successful commercialization of our products consistent with our licensing strategy.

-In 2003, our operations have been consuming approximately \$1,000,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
+In 2003, our operations consumed approximately \$1,000,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
 During 2004, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
 These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and significantly increase our expenses and our net loss.
-If we proceed fully with the development of these programs, we will need to raise additional capital during 2004 to advance these programs through the development stage to the point of being a candidate for either commercialization or outlicensing.
+As of December 31, 2003, we had \$25.7 million in cash, cash equivalents and securities.
+Our plan is to raise additional capital before the end of the second quarter of 2004 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
+We expect our monthly burn rate to increase to approximately \$2 million by mid-year, as we get our Phase II trial underway for T-cell leukemia patients.
+This monthly burn rate could increase more as the year progresses depending on many factors including, our ability to raise additional capital, the progress of our BCX-1777 clinical trials for both T-cell leukemia and CTCL, and our ability to move BCX-4208 through the preclinical testing required to file an IND and begin clinical trials.